SSAP Frequently Asked Questions

 How can I set up a Small Self Administered Pension Arrangement (SSAP)?

-You need to call Paul Ryan Pensions and request a Signature Trustee Services pack on 01-4546730 or email us on info@paulryan.ie.
-We specialise in the administration of SSAPS and we work on a fee basis so all our SSAPs are fully transparent.
+You need to call Paul Ryan Pensions and request a pack on 01-4546730 or email us on info@paulryan.ie.
+We specialise in the advise of SSAPS.
 We work with Advisors and Accoutants all the time and we welcome any opportunity to showcase our business ethos.
 We offer full transparency on all our dealings with new and existing clients and we are confident that we can look after and handle you or your client in the most professional manner.
 Our business is built around our reputation in a small industry.

 What is the difference between a Small Self Administerd Pension and normal pension?

-Small Self Administered Pension arrangements are deemed by Revenue to be “self-administered” where contributions are invested through us as the Pensioneer Trustee rather than going through the normal route of an insurance company.
-We believe that in many cases the SSAP / SSAS method can save you costs by cutting out the insurance company.
+Small Self Administered Pension arrangements are deemed by Revenue and the Pensions Authority to be “self-administered” where contributions are invested through a Pensioneer Trustee rather than going through the normal route of an Insurance Company.
+We believe that in many cases the SSAP / SSAS method can save you costs by cutting out the Insurance Company.
 If we think you are not suited to a Small Self Administered Pension we will let you know.
-Remember you also have the option of investing within an insurance company through a Trustee Investment Plan so you can get the best of both worlds.
-We as the Pensioneer Trustee (Signature Trustee Services) report to the Revenue and Pensions Board directly on your pension schemes behalf.
+Remember you also have the option of investing within an Insurance Company and we will help guide your decision.

 Q.What happens if i die before retirement in a (SSAS) Small Self Administered Pension?